wonandy/Module-2-Capstone---TEnmo/tenmo-server/readme/transfer/getPendingTransfers.md

 ---

-**Description** : Used to retrieve a list of pending transferDetail requests for user
+**Description** : Used to retrieve a list of pending transferDetail requests for current user

 **URL** : `/transferDetail/pending`